-In order to allow multiple exchanges of datagrams to coexist on a given QUIC connection, HTTP datagrams contain two layers of multiplexing.
+When running over HTTP/3, multiple exchanges of datagrams need the ability to coexist on a given QUIC connection.
+To allow this, HTTP datagrams contain two layers of multiplexing.
 First, the QUIC DATAGRAM frame payload starts with an encoded stream identifier that associates the datagram with a given QUIC stream.
 Second, datagrams optionally carry a context identifier (see Section 2.1) that allows multiplexing multiple datagram contexts related to a given HTTP request.
 Conceptually, the first layer of multiplexing is per-hop, while the second is end-to-end.